 Book ahead.
 For casa particulares, put the time and effort in before you fly to Cuba to get your accommodation booked.
 New websites are popping up all the time specializing in online bookings for Casas.
-When it comes to bus transport, book your onward tickets the moment you arrive in your current destination.
+When it comes to bus transport, book your onward tickets the moment you arrive at your current destination.
 This will save plenty of headaches and stress.

-Look for the best hotel prices in Cuba
+Look for the best hotel prices in Cuba.

 Bring everything you need.
 Because of the embargo and the lack of trade options for Cuba, you simply will not be able to find some of the necessities in-country.
 Bring all that you will need of the following: